TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/LinkBrowserApi/Index.rst

 Notice the call to `LinkBrowser.finalizeFunction()`, which is the point where the link is handed over to the LinkBrowser for further processing and storage.

-As an example for a working LinkHandler implementations you can have a look at the LinkHandlers being defined in the sysext.
+As an example for a working `LinkHandler`:pn: implementations you can have a look at the LinkHandlers being defined in the sysext.

 .. index:: pair: LinkBrowser; Hooks